MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 ## Prerequisites

 - Access to Microsoft Flow.
-- A spreadsheet with a table described later in this walkthrough.
-Save your spreadsheet in a location such as Dropbox or Microsoft OneDrive so that Microsoft Flow can access it.
+- A spreadsheet with the tables described later in this walkthrough.
+Be sure to save your spreadsheet in a location such as Dropbox or Microsoft OneDrive so that Microsoft Flow can access it.
-- Access to SharePoint (you can use any service in your own flows).
+- Microsoft Office 365 Outlook (While we use Office 365 Outlook, you can use any supported email service in your flows.)

 ## Use the or function

 Sometimes your workflow needs to take an action if the value of an item is valueA **or** valueB.
 For example, you may be tracking the status of tasks in a spreadsheet table.
 The table has a column named *Status*.
 The possible values in the *Status* column are:

 - **completed**
-- **Blocked**
+- **blocked**
-- **Unnecessary**
+- **unnecessary**
-- **In progress**
+- **not started**

 Here's a example of what the spreadsheet might look like:

 ![sample spreadsheet](./media/use-functions-in-conditions/spreadsheet-table.png)

-You want to remove all rows with a *Status* column that's set to *completed* or *unnecessary*.
+You want to use Microsoft Flow to remove all rows with a *Status* column that's set to *completed* or *unnecessary*.

 Let's create the flow.